WexTheX/Bachelor-E2511/README.md

 ## Visualization
-To visualize options and paramters that you can change run the `User_interface.py` file like this:
+To visualize options and paramters run the `User_interface.py` file like this:

 ```bash
 streamlit run User_interface.py